Meta Description Examples for Homepages, Blogs & Businesses

 Examples of meta descriptions in search results

-Depending on the search engine, SERP’s have a different look and feel.
-So keep that in mind when you go to optimize your meta descriptions.
-Sites like Google have a tendency to include more clickable real estate than sites like Yahoo and DuckDuckGo.
+SERPs have a different look and feel depending on the search engine.
+So keep that in mind when you optimize your meta descriptions.
+Sites like Google tend to include more clickable real estate than sites like Yahoo and DuckDuckGo.

-As you can see sites like Bing pull in more user rich data from outside sites like Yelp.
+As you can see, sites like Bing pull in more user-rich data from outside sites like Yelp.
 So keep that in mind when you are making changes.
-And if any of the displayed information is outdated make sure to update it.
+If any of the displayed information is outdated, update it.

 Google